Migracode-Barcelona/old-syllabus-contents/js-core-2/week-07/lesson.md

 kittens.map(getName);   // returns ["Fluffy", "Megatron", "Billy"]
 ```

-The push method adds values to the end of an array, and the pop method does the opposite, removing the last value in the array and returning it.
+The push method adds values to the end of an array.

 ```js
 var sequence = [1, 2, 3];